Wonchan-Kim/Obsidian_CS/School/CMPT403/Class notes/Principle.md

 Given enough eyeballs, all bugs are shallow -> big scale does not guarantee the security.

 - KISS (Keep it simple, stupid) - UNIX principle: write programs that do one thing and do it well.

+2. Safe and recoverable failure
+   Minimizing the damage caused by a failure or compromise. ex) distributed databases, backups. minimizing the access to root, logging
+3.